AishaKhalfan/aws-projects/ImplementingaServerlessArchitectureonAWS/README.md

 - Return to the ``Inventory System Dashboard`` and refresh  the page.

-	You should now be able to use the Store menu to view the inventory from both stores.
+	We should now be able to use the Store menu to view the inventory from both stores.

 	Also, you should receive a notification through SMS or email that the store has an out-of-stock item (each inventory file has one item that is out of stock).